Have you ever successfully completed a No Buy Challenge?

 Don’t forget to set your no spend challenge rules (i.e. time frame, allowances).

-It’s also important to display this list so you can always refer to it.
+It’s also important to display your no buy list so you can always refer to it.

 3. Discuss the no spend challenge with your family and close friends